vicnesterenko/projector-practise/README.md

 # Folder Lec9_HW - Modules
 ## **First task**
 - Main: Create a file called `hello.py` that contains a single `function hello()`.
 This function should accept a single string parameter name print the text `Hello {name}!` to the interactive window with `{name}` replaced with the function argument.
 Add a file called `main.py` that imports the `hello()` function from `hello.py` and calls the function with your name.
-### Optional -  Medical Terminology Guessing Game

-### Description

-- This is a simple Word Guessing Game implemented in Python.
-The game randomly selects a medical terminology word from a predefined list and provides the player with a hint related to that word.
-The player then has to guess the word by entering one letter at a time.
-The game provides feedback on correct and incorrect guesses and gives the player a limited number of attempts to guess the word correctly.

-### How to Play

-1. Run the `main.py` file to start the game.
-2. The game will display a hint related to the medical terminology word to be guessed.
-3. Guess the word by entering one letter at a time.
-4. You have a limited number of attempts to guess the word correctly (default is 6 attempts).
-5. The game will display the current progress of the word, showing the correctly guessed letters and placeholders for the remaining letters.
-6. Continue guessing until you correctly guess the word or run out of attempts.
-7. The game will inform you of the outcome and reveal the word after the game ends.

-### Word List and Hints

-- The game uses a predefined list of medical terminology words with corresponding hints.
-These hints provide a brief explanation of the term, helping players learn more about medical terminology while having fun.

-### Flexibility

-- The game is flexible and allows you to customize the list of medical terminology words and the maximum number of attempts.
-Simply modify the `MED_TERMINOLOGY` and `MAX_ATTEMPTS` variables in the `main.py` file to add or remove words from the list or change the number of attempts allowed per game.

-### Play Again

-- After each game, the game will prompt you if you want to play again.
-Type "yes" to start a new game, or "no" to exit the game.

 ## **Second task**